arejasverduras/resume/README.md

 - Lists skills, languages and hobbies
 - Live search the entire app
 - Only relevant information and it's containing widgets will stay visibile, others will hide
-- Print the App as a well formatted PDF
+- Generate an interactive, well formatted one-page PDF for printing.
+- Adds offline links to PDF
 - "Flip" the layout by finding the hidden button.
 You can flip it back too :)

 ## Screenshots